* Canada to U.S. pipeline shut after Nov. 16 oil spill

 * Expectations of OPEC extension to oil curbs support prices

-* Mixed Russian signals on oil pact put brake on gains (Updates prices, adds quotes)
+* Mixed Russian signals on oil pact put brake on gains (Updates throughout.
+Changes dateline, previous SINGAPORE)

-LONDON, Nov 24 (Reuters) - Oil prices climbed on Friday, with U.S. oil crude hitting a more than two-year high as North American markets tightened on the partial shutdown of a pipeline linking Canada with the United States.
+LONDON, Nov 24 (Reuters) - U.S. oil prices jumped to a two-year high on Friday as North American markets tightened on the partial closure of the Keystone pipeline connecting Canadian oilfields with the United States.

 Trading activity was expected to be low on Friday due to the U.S. Thanksgiving holiday.

-PVM Oil Associates strategist Tamas Varga said the spill that shut the Keystone pipeline was helping U.S. crude, flipping prices into backwardation, when front-month prices rise above those for future months, indicating an undersupplied market.
+PVM Oil Associates strategist Tamas Varga said the oil spill that shut the Keystone pipeline was supporting U.S. crude, flipping prices into backwardation, when front-month prices rise above those for future months, indicating an undersupplied market.

 "January is now 4 cents more expensive than February, and I think we have not seen that for three years," he said.